chess10kp/mhacks25/README.md

 ## 🌟 Inspiration

-We wanted to make Solana more accessible by combining AI with prediction markets.
+We wanted to make Solana more accessible by combining AI with Kalshi trading.
 The idea was to use Gemini AI to analyze Kalshi markets and help users make better trading decisions while simplifying wallet management.

 ## 🚀 What It Does

-SolMate connects to Solana wallets and researches/executes prediction market trades:
+SolMate connects to Solana wallets and helps users trade on Kalshi prediction markets:

 - **Wallet Management**: Generate and manage Solana wallets with secure key generation
-- **AI Market Analysis**: Use Gemini AI to analyze Kalshi prediction markets and provide insights
+- **AI Market Analysis**: Use Gemini AI to analyze Kalshi markets and provide trading insights
 - **Real-Time Research**: Perplexity API provides up-to-date market information for AI analysis
 - **SOL Transactions**: Send SOL between wallets with balance checking
-- **Market Data**: Connect to live Kalshi markets and get AI recommendations
+- **Kalshi Integration**: Connect to live Kalshi markets, get data, and execute trades via API
-- **Chat Interface**: Talk to SolMate AI for market insights and trading help
+- **Chat Interface**: Talk to SolMate AI for market insights and trading recommendations

 ## 🏗️ Architecture